coertklaver/solve-it/.github/ISSUE_TEMPLATE/propose-new-weakness.md

 ---
 name: Propose New Weakness
-about: You can use this template to propose a new weakness
+about: Propose a new weakness, with details
 title: 'Create new weakness: [weakness name]'
 labels: solve-it content update
 assignees: ''